The sleeping beauty ballet

 Act I brings us to the vibrant celebration of Princess Aurora’s sixteenth birthday.
 The royal garden is alive with music and dance as townspeople perform the Garland Waltz, a lively dance that fills the air with celebration and anticipation.

 Four suitors present roses to Aurora during the festivities in the breathtaking Rose Adagio.
 This sequence showcases her grace and poise as she balances on one leg, supported by each suitor.
-The beauty of this moment highlights the young and beautiful princess whose charm and hope for her future.
+The beauty of this moment highlights the young and beautiful princess, whose charm and hope for her future are evident.

 The celebration dramatically turns when a mysterious figure offers Aurora a spindle.
 Unaware of the danger, she dances with it and pricks her finger, succumbing to Carabosse’s curse.
 As Aurora falls into a deep sleep, the Lilac Fairy appears, ensuring the entire kingdom shares in her slumber until the curse is broken.